seyahdoo/2nd-keyboard/README.md

 2. Install [Autohotkey](https://www.autohotkey.com/download/)
 3. Install [Launchy](https://www.launchy.net/download.php)
 4. On Launchy>Options>Catalog>Directories add "C:\AHK\Launchables" as a directory
+5. Select "C:\AHK\Launchables" than on "File Types" add "*"(without quotation marks) as a type
+6. Tick "Include executables"
+7. Tick "Include directories"
-5. On Launchy>Options>General>User Interface>Hotkey set hotkey to "Ctrl+Win" "F13"
+8. On Launchy>Options>General>User Interface>Hotkey set hotkey to "Ctrl+Win" "F13"
-6. You Might want to add or remove some plugins for Launchy at Launchy>Options>Plugins
+9. You Might want to add or remove some plugins for Launchy at Launchy>Options>Plugins
-7. Go to "C:\Users\<Your user name>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup"
+10. Go to "C:\Users\<Your user name>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup"
-8. Make shortcut for this 3 programs there >
+11. Make shortcut for this 3 programs there >
   "Launchy",
   "C:\AHK\Extra_Keyboard.ahk",
   "C:\AHK\Intercept\intercept_tray.ahk"(if you want to enable second keyboard for macros)
-9. Open all programs you just created shorcut for
+12. Open all programs you just created shorcut for
-10. Have fun
+13. Have fun

 # About Intercept